udem-dlteam/ribbit/README.md

       $ ./rsc -t js -l min repl-min.scm

-    Use Guile to compile the REPL with type checking to C and then compile RVM with gcc:
+    Use Guile instead of Gambit to compile the REPL with type checking to C and then compile RVM with gcc:

       $ RSC_SCHEME_INTERPRETER=guile ./rsc -t c -l max-tc repl-max.scm